freerange/site/soups/weeknotes/week-432.snip.markdown

 Week 432
 ========

 We worked from home a bit more than usual this week, but we still did a couple of days at [TOG Bloomsbury][] with a pitstop at Aviation House on Wednesday for a meeting with Antonia Simmons and her [Holding government to account][govuk-roadmap-2017-2018] team at [GDS][].
-Chris L headed off for a well-earned holiday in Spain on Thursday.
+On Thursday Chris L headed off for a well-earned holiday in Spain.

 In the last couple of weeks the co-working space at TOG has been a lot busier with a lot of people on the phone and seemingly larger teams of people resulting in more hubbub.
 On Wednesday afternoon I was struggling to concentrate and ended up heading home early to work on something in peace and quiet.
 This is a bit frustrating and we've started to talk again about looking for some office space or even setting up our own cooperatively-run co-working space.